 Our support doesn’t end with graduation.
 Our graduates continue to receive professional development, networking, and research opportunities so these leaders can meet the challenge to be light and leaven; to preach always, and sometimes use words.

 The first cohort for this program will start in May 2019.
-It will be capped at 20 students, and there is a March 1, 2019, early deadline.
+It will be capped at 20 students, and there is an April 20, 2019, early deadline.
 Students have the best chance of being admitted if they submit complete files prior to this date.
 If slots remain after March 1, there is a chance that students still may be admitted.
 However, there is a chance that only students who complete their application files prior to March 1 will be in our first May cohort.

 Join us for either or both of these opportunities to develop as a Catholic leader